jfiander/jokes/Green Golfballs.md

 Jack smiled brightly and said, "Yeah, Dad, I think the right time is almost here."

 ## The Accident

-- Jack's dad is at work
-- He gets a call that Jack was involved in a crash with a truck, that was loaded with, of all things, green golfballs...
-- He rushes to the hospital to see his son
-- When he gets there, Jack had just been wheeled out of surgery
-- He goes to his recovery room
-- He tells Jack that he's so glad he's alright, and couldn't stand to lose him
-- Jack says he thinks he'll be alright
-- His dad asks him: "Son...
-For years, the only thing you've asked of me is more and more green golfballs, and you always said you'd tell me when the time is right.
-Do you think you could tell me what all of the green golfballs are for now, so I can stop worrying about that, at least?"
-- Jack responds, "Yeah, Dad, I think now's the right time.
-Okay.
-The green golfballs are for—"
-- And he died.

 Jack's dad was at work when he got the call.
 His son's car was hit by a truck that was loaded with, of all things, green golfballs...